Stewori/pytypes/README.md

 OOP support
 -----------

 All the above decorators work smoothly with OOP.
-You can safely apply them on methods, abstract methods, static methods, class methods and properties. pytypes also takes care of inner classes and resolves name space properly.
+You can safely apply `@typechecked`, `@annotations` and `@typelogged` on methods, abstract methods, static methods, class methods and properties.
+`@override` is – already by semantics – only applicable to methods, `@auto_override` is additionally applicable to classes and modules. pytypes also takes care of inner classes and resolves name space properly.
 Make sure to apply decorators from pytypes *on top of* `@staticmethod`, `@classmethod`, `@property` or `@abstractmethod` rather than the other way round.
 This is because OOP